 Together, the Golden Retriever Chihuahua mix creates a unique-looking pup.
 Because the breeds are so different, you can’t predict exactly what the mix will look like.
 But it’s safe to say the weight will most likely be in the 15-30 lb range.
 The coat will definitely have a thick, maybe even wavy element to it.
 And the ears more likely than not be downturned like a Golden Retriever’s, although much smaller in size.

 For facial characteristics, the Chihuahua facial structure will definitely prevail, but with the softer, sweet features of a Golden Retriever.

 The personality of the Chihuahua is a little less predictable.
-Generally, the disposition depends on the parents and how they behaved.
+Generally, the disposition depends on the parents and how they behave.
 The breed tends to be fiercely loyal to one person in the family in particular, sometimes to the point of becoming overprotective.
 They can be standoffish and territorial at times.
 However, once they warm up to a person, you’ll see their sweet, sincere side.
-And who can forget their intelligence, sass and spunk.
+And who can forget their intelligence, sass, and spunk?